-I must admit that I was apprehensive to go as in my mental makeup of Thai Food and Vegetarian Food did not go hand in hand.
+I must admit that I was apprehensive to go as my mental makeup of Thai Food and vegetarian food did not go hand in hand.
 I told the hosts that I am a vegetarian.
 And they said ‘No Worries’ and I went ahead.
 So here is what I experienced.

 Thai Food at Thai Pavilion, Taj Vivanta Hyderabad

-Being a high-end restaurant, décor is elegant and inviting.
+Being a high-end restaurant, the décor is elegant and inviting.
 There are patches of Golden color that never let you forget that you are in a Thai restaurant.
 But the colorful chandeliers give away that you are in the city of Hyderabad.
 And no place worth its salt in the city can be without the trademark chandeliers.
 The open kitchen makes you feel closer to the cooking team and adds to your craving for the food.
 There are young and vintage wines aesthetically displayed against the red and golden wall.

-If you like Dessert even after a heavy meal and full stomach, it must be very good.
+If you like Dessert even after a heavy meal and a full stomach, it must be very good.
 Tub Tim Grob or Diced Water Chestnut in Coconut Milk looked like a simple dessert when it came to the table.
 There was white coconut milk with some bright pink things inside it.
-And on the side was Sago pudding served with few slices of Mango that I guess was to give the flavor of the season.
+And on the side was Sago pudding served with a few slices of Mango that I guess was to give the flavor of the season.
 But one spoon in the mouth and I was grinning.
-And asking them how did you give this sparkling pink color to the colorless chestnuts.
+And ask them how did you give this sparkling pink color to the colorless chestnuts.
 I highly recommend this dessert.

 I got to eat with the Chef so probably got the best service.
-But I can safely say that being a Taj restaurant, you can always expect a good service.
+But I can safely say that being a Taj restaurant, you can always expect good service.
 Besides our table, there was a group of ladies who were probably having their kitty party lunch.
 When they wanted to order something which is more of a Chinese dish, I saw the staff explaining to them that they should try some authentic Thai food, and helped them understand the cuisine.
 I think it is very important when the guests are not well versed with the cuisine and there is a local version of cuisine made popular by popular joints.

-Average Cost Per person, without drinks: Rs 1250/-
+The average cost per person, without drinks: Rs 1250/-